 What is Visual Communication - Design & Technology?

-Design & Technology emphasizes creative problem solving and insight into the mix of art, design, and technical competence.
-This program includes a Graphic Design track, an Interactive Design track, and a Production Design track, with a core of courses common to all.
-The core includes general education components essential to a collegiate education and technical courses giving students an introduction to drawing, graphic design concepts, and computer graphics.
-In addition to core courses, students will take specialty courses for their selected option.
-Students may also choose to receive a certificate in these areas and an additional certificate for digital photography.
+Design & Technology emphasizes creative problem solving and insight into the mix of art, design and technical competence.
+This program includes a Graphic Design track, a Mixed Media Design track, and a Production Design track, with a core of courses common to all.
+The core includes general education components essential to a collegiate education and technical courses giving students an introduction to design concepts and computer graphics.
+In addition to core courses, students will take specialty courses for their selected track.

-The Production Design track provides students training in the operation of various print production equipment and vinyl graphics.
-Students will learn skills to design and produce a wide variety of printed materials, promotional items, and signage.
-Students completing this option are prepared for entry-level positions in various types of printing and signage companies.
+The Graphic & Print Production Track provides students training in the operations of various printing and graphics production equipment, along with finishing and bindery equipment.
+Students will learn skills to design and produce a wide variety of printed materials, promotional items, and signage; in addition to proper prepress and file preparation procedures.

-All technical courses must be completed with C (2.0) or greater to advance in all Visual Communication programs.
+All technical courses must be completed with a ‘C’ (2.0) or greater to advance in all Visual Communication programs.

 What are my career choices?

 - Web Design and Video Production Studios